Update your filters to get more cards to display. Reach out if you are having any problems.

 Platinum cards tend to offer more features and extras, but they also have a higher annual fee and a higher minimum income requirement.
 Platinum features could include airport lounge access, overseas travel insurance and better earn rates when earning rewards.

 Is a platinum card right for you?
-Platinum cards vary in their offering, with some offering basic extras and others offering features so extravagant they’d make a Kardashian blush.
+Platinum cards vary in their offering, with some offering basic extras and others offering extravagant features.
 If you want more from your card – and don’t mind the higher price tag – a platinum option could be for you.

 Something you need to know?
 Ask a our credit card expert a question.Ask a question